 - Finally, some women are kind and empathetic, and feel uneasy because they love their friends who are struggling with brokenness, singleness or infertility.

 Should we stop celebrating, at least publicly?
 Should we stop acknowledging mothers in our church services?
-I think we can be both kind and also public in our praise of mothers.
+I think not.
 The desire to honor one’s mother is a good one, and I’m happy for an opportunity for people to do so.
 Yes, we should honor our mothers through the whole year, but a day set aside to say thank you is also good.
+We can and should be both kind and also public in our praise of mothers.
 Motherhood can be challenging, and in the days when we need the most encouragement, we instead find the greatest criticism.
 We desire recognition for our hard work, even as we wonder whether we are doing enough or have made the right choices.

 But we can still feel grouchy, even while we enjoy the celebration.
 What then?
 Perhaps our grouchiness is a mixture of grief and selfishness, of longing for the day when everything broken is made perfect.
 How do you get rid of the selfishness, and how does God soothe the grief?
 How do we sift mother’s day for the good and redemptive parts?